frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 * When you click the root node of a report you see it as XML.
 This combines nicely with an edit field to enter an XSLT transformation (story **2010**)
 * When you click the root node of a report you have the option there to enter the description (story **2040**).

+**1250:** Given is that I am doing some analysis involving multiple reports.
+Given is also that I have configured the tree view to allow multiple reports (story **1200**).
+If the tree view is empty and if I open multiple reports simultaneously, the reports should appear in the tree view in the same sequence as they are in the report table.
+This way the reports in the tree view have a predictable sequence, helping me to do my analysis more efficiently.

 **1300:** Given is that I as a service manager am investigating an issue with my application.
 In the debug tree, I want the option to see only the checkpoints within each report that are about communicating with external systems.
 This is currently known as the black box view.

 **1310:** Given is that I as a support engineer or Frank developer am investigating an issue.
 In the debug tree, I want the option to see all the checkpoints within each report.
 This is known as the white box view.